All Episodes

 And the courage to speak out.

-I mean, this is an Obama Biden administration scientist breaking his silence, coming out with his dissent.
+I mean, this is an Obama-Biden administration scientist breaking his silence, coming out with his dissent.

-And of course, the uh progressive activists in the climate movement are already trying to smear him and doing fact checks, all kinds of things on him.
+And of course, the progressive activists in the climate movement are already trying to smear him and doing fact checks, all kinds of things on him.

-And it just goes to show you we have Nobel Prize winning scientists, we have former UN scientists who've turned against the organization.
+And it just goes to show you, we have Nobel Prize winning scientists.

-I mean, Now the Green New Deal is being defined as you can't have a Green New Deal without abolishing the police.
+I mean, now the Green New Deal is being defined as you can't have a Green New Deal without abolishing the police.

 This is the latest this week.